opentensor/developer-docs/docs/subtensor-nodes/using-docker.md

 Execute the below three commands in this order:

-Make sure you are on the `main` branch.
+Ensure you are on the `main` branch.
 If not, switch to it:

 ```bash
 git checkout main